brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 Please let me know your opinions and how I can improve it.
 All suggestions are very welcome.
 In the architecture and in the post also.
 And please let me know if you have any doubts.

 Thanks for reading this far.
-I hope I contibuted with your discoveries about GraphQL and for it's addoption by the PHP community.
+I hope I contibuted with your discoveries about GraphQL and also with it's addoption by the PHP community.